 American’s are obsessed with being #1.
 The United States has a place in history as the world’s remaining “superpower”.
 And would we celebrate being #2 in economic output, military strength or technological innovation?
 Probably not.

 But what about in our chosen business?
 Is being #2 considered failure?
 Let’s pick some businesses at random.
-How about owning the second largest movie theater chain in America?
+How about owning the second-largest movie theater chain in America?
 Or being second is total sales of popcorn, or cars, or erasers?
 Are these business failures?
-To the contrary they are probably wildly successful.
-In the restaurant business, how many #2’s are there to the golden arches representing billion dollar businesses?
+On the contrary they are probably wildly successful.
+In the restaurant business, how many #2’s are there to the golden arches representing billion-dollar businesses?

 Having a market share equal to 50% of the remaining units is a great accomplishment with room for growth.
 And, REITs sell deals.
 Their 1,500 owned and operated units are in a constant state of flux.
 In fact, if their ownership drops below a certain number of units they may look to exit from management altogether.
 This means they will have a need for third-party property management.
 And guess who’s there to catch this business…the strongest #2 player in the market.